-Jean E. Jackson received her B.A. from Wellesley College in Sociology/Anthropology in 1965, and her M.A.
-(1966) and Ph.D.
+Jean E. Jackson received her B.A. from Wellesley College in Sociology/Anthropology in 1965, and her M.A. in 1966; she received her Ph.D.
 (1972) from Stanford University.
 She began teaching at MIT in the fall of 1972.
 She has carried out fieldwork in Mexico, Guatemala, and, from 1968 to the present, in Colombia, initially in the Central Northwest Amazon.
 Her earlier research interests included kinship and marriage, gender, anthropological linguistics, regional analysis, and multidimensional scaling analysis of genealogical data.
 She published The Fish People: Linguistic Exogamy and Tukanoan Identity in Northwest Amazonia in 1983.

 Indigenous social identity